Boggy Depot: Background

 In 1996, after Alice in Chains opened for the first Kiss reunion show in Detroit, Jerry Cantrell began work on his first solo album.
 With the help of producer Toby Wright, whom he had previously worked with in Alice in Chains, Cantrell worked on the album through 1997.
 Columbia originally gave a projected October 1997 release date which had to be postponed greatly.
-Early internet sources gave the tentative album title as "Bogey Depot."
+Early internet sources gave the incorrect album title as "Bogey Depot."

 In February 1998, Cantrell spoke about the status of Alice in Chains and his new solo project to MTV News:

 "Well, there's really nothing's up with Alice in Chains.
 We've been together for 11 years now, and we've done a lot of great music together and accomplished a lot of things and that's very special to me.
 We're a part of a group of fans that really put their stamp on the map, actually, on the world for that matter, and far surpassed where we probably initially thought we'd get to.
 So that's cool.
 That's in the books, and that's something we did and something to be proud of.
 But there also comes a point in the life of any band, I think, that it's time to change, and time to try new things."

 Cantrell and Columbia launched his official website, JerryCantrell.com, in March 1998 to promote Boggy Depot.
 This would feature song clips and the "Cut You In" music video.
 It also included QuickTime video interview footage where Cantrell explained that he had been wanting to venture into solo territory for a while and, with Alice in Chains at a standstill, finally had the chance.
 However, in the June 1998 issue of Guitar World, Cantrell made it clear that his solo venture was actually a reluctant response to Alice in Chains' diffusing: